matthieumeo/cookiecutter-pyxu/PROMPTS.md

 ## include_operator_plugin

-Choosing `"y"` for this prompt will create an example reader implementation inside your plugin's module in the file `_operator.py`.
+Choosing `"y"` for this prompt will create two example operators (a linear operator and a functional) inside your plugin's module in the files `src/module_name/operator/func/__init__.py` and `src/module_name/operator/linop/__init__.py`.
 You can then edit the code in this file to write your mathematical operator.
-For more information on Linear operators see the [specification reference][reader-spec].
+The functional example illustrates how to overload an existing class in the base Pyxu.

 ## install_precommit